thelfer/tfel/docs/web/madnex.md

 <http://tfel.sourceforge.net/mfront-python.html>

-The main function related to `madnex` file support is the `getMFrontImplementationsPaths` which takes five arguments:
+The main function related to `madnex` file support is the `getImplementationsPaths` which takes five arguments:

 - the name of the file.
 The name of this argument is `file`;
 - the name of a material.
 If the material name is empty, the